pasky/pachi/README.md

 are accessible only via GTP, that is by the frontend keeping track of time, e.g. KGS or gogui.

-It's also possible to force time settings through the command line, see `pachi -h` for details:
+It's also possible to force time settings via the command line (GTP time settings are ignored then), see `pachi -h` for details.

-    -t =5000          Will not set the time per se, but number of Monte Carlo playouts per move.
-That is, Pachi will play fast on a fast computer, slow on a slow computer, but it should have fixed strength.

-    -t =5000:15000    Same but can continue up to 15000 playouts if best move is unclear.

-    -t 20             Sets number of seconds per move.
-Pachi will spend a little less to allow for network latency and other unexpected slowdowns.
-This is the same as one-period Japanese byoyomi.

-    -t _600           Sets the number of seconds for the whole game.
-Pachi will allocate time to fit the whole game in "sudden death" mode.

 For example: